 The White Hat SEO concept means that you will be following the rules from the book, no deviating, no loopholes, straight-on following the General Guidelines set out by Google.

-White Hat SEO means to comply with any of the SEO practices to improve and proliferate you ranking in search engines, while in the meantime maintaining the integrity and acquiesce with all the rulebook set out by the search engine.
+White Hat SEO means to comply with any of the SEO practices to improve and proliferate your ranking in search engines, while in the meantime maintaining the integrity and acquiesce with all the rulebook set out by the search engine.
+This is the opposite of the worst SEO practices.

 This is a long-term commitment, you can’t be expecting miracles the next day.
 When playing by the rules, you will be able to contribute to high-quality content and provide useful information for the users.
 Google appreciates that thus will rank you higher.